WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/datashards-rationale.md

 ### Freenet

 [Freenet](https://freenetproject.org/) pioneered many of the ideas used by both Tahoe and Datashards.
-The primary differences between Tahoe and Datashards are:
+The primary differences between Freenet and Datashards are:

 -   Freenet does not have and is not presently aiming for a variety of implementations or an effort to standardize its architecture.